ProgrammerPratik/blogs-usings-php/README.md

 3. extract and copy the folder as it is in the htdocs folder of XAMPP
 4. open mysql dashboard using xampp
 5. create a database called "blogs" and import the "blogs.sql" file provided in the folder inside that database
+6. Make sure to edit the attributes of db.php according to your system (like port may be different)
-6. once imported successfully go to http://localhost/demo/blog which will open the index page of the blogs
+7. once imported successfully go to http://localhost/demo/blog which will open the index page of the blogs